Key contractual terms and preferred terms and conditions

 The proposed project price should not be disclosed to the funder without due internal consultation and authorisation.
 The market value should be assessed, and in cases where the recovery position is outside the approved pricing policies, authorisation must be sought through the appropriate Faculty Approval mechanisms before the price is disclosed.

-Further information is available in the Costing and pricing section.
+Further information is available in the Costing, pricing and InfoEd section.

 College’s preferred payment position is advance payment on a quarterly basis.